arianne/stendhal/README.txt

 How to play
 -----------

-You need arianne's Stendhal client in order to be able to play Stendhal.
-You also need Sun Java JRE 1.5 or higher ( http://www.java.com/en/download )
+You need Java which you can download from http://www.java.com/en/download Java is included in most Linux Distribution.
+Both Sun Java and OpenJDK are supported.

 Please download Stendhal from http://arianne.sourceforge.net Then unzip the client zip into a new folder.
 You can double click on stendhal-X.XX.jar and the client will run.

-If you prefer to run from command line, then just do:
+If you prefer to run from command line, then just execute this command in the stendhal folder:

-  java -jar path-to-folder/stendhal-X.XX.jar
+  java -jar stendhal-X.XX.jar

 Alternatively you can run it using Java Webstart technology at: